 Most of the services provided by the TC Space Data Link Protocol (TC-SDLP) have two service types: the Sequence-Controlled Service (or the Type-A Service) and the Expedited Service (or the Type-B Service).
-The service types determine how reliably the Service Data Units supplied by the sending user are delivered to the receiving user.
+The service types determine how reliably the SDUs supplied by the sending user are delivered to the receiving user.

-Sending users of a service which has two service types specify for each Service Data Unit whether Type-A or Type-B should be applied.
+Sending users of a service that has two service types specify for each SDU whether Type-A or Type-B should be applied.
+Both service types are provided by the Communications Operation Procedure-1 (COP-1) specified in reference [4].

-3.2.2.1.1 Sequence-Controlled (Type-A) Service
+3.2.2.2.2 Sequence-Controlled (Type-A) Service

-The Type-A Service utilizes an Automatic Repeat Request (ARQ) procedure of the 'goback-n' type, which is called the Communications Operation Procedure-1 (COP-1) and specified in reference [4].
-COP-1 is implemented by sequence-control mechanisms, which include retransmissions of lost data, at both sending and receiving ends of the space link.
+The Type-A Service utilizes an Automatic Repeat Request (ARQ) procedure of the 'go-back-n' type.
+It is implemented by sequence-control mechanisms, which include retransmissions of lost data, at both sending and receiving ends of the space link.
 It also uses a standard report returned from the receiving end to the sending end using a service of the protocol used in the other direction on the space link.